syncfusion-content/wpf-docs/wpf/Range-Selector/Overview.md

 ---
 layout: post
 title: About WPF Range Selector control | Syncfusion
-description: Learn here all about introduction of Syncfusion WPF Range Selector (SfDateTimeRangeNavigator) control, its elements and more details.
+description: Learn here all about introduction of Syncfusion WPF Range Selector (SfDateTimeRangeNavigator) control, its elements and more.
 platform: wpf
 control: SfDateTimeRangeNavigator
 documentation: ug